Meeting link: https://us02web.zoom.us/j/84087903462? pwd=v9HczLKrNhKZmFq9YbdD5w9GaUxmta.1

 SPEAKER’S PROFILE

-Dr. Bilimoria is Principal Fellow of University of Melbourne; Visiting Teacher Professor with University of California (Merced and Berkeley), and San Francisco State University.
-He has also taught in Emory University, Columbia University and Stony Brook University, as well as an honorary professor at Deakin University of Melbourne.
+Dr. Purushottama Bilimoria is Principal Fellow at the University of Melbourne a Visiting Teacher Professor at the University of California (Merced and Berkeley), and San Francisco State University.
+He has also taught at Emory University, Columbia University, and Stony Brook University, as well as being an Honorary Professor at Deakin University of Melbourne.
 He is an Editor-in-Chief of Sophia (International Journal of Philosophy & Tradition with Springer, and Sophia Series in Cross-Cultural Philosophy & Cultures).
 He works in Indian & Cross-Cultural Philosophy, Critical Philosophies of Religion, Classical Indian and Personal Law, and Diaspora Studies.
-Recent publications include Routledge History of Indian Philosophy (with A. Rayner, 2019); Contemplative Studies and Hinduism (with Rita D. Sherma, C. Bohenac, 2021); Routledge Handbook of Indian Ethics; Gender Justice Bioethics & Ecology (with A. Rayner, 2023); and Engaging Philosophies of Religion (with G. Kopf & N. Loewen, 2024).
+His recent publications include Routledge History of Indian Philosophy (with A. Rayner, 2019); Contemplative Studies and Hinduism (with Rita D. Sherma, C. Bohenac, 2021); Routledge Handbook of Indian Ethics; Gender Justice Bioethics & Ecology (with A. Rayner, 2023); and Engaging Philosophies of Religion (with G. Kopf & N. Loewen, 2024).

 ABSTRACT

-Dr Bilimoria is a very well-known philosopher and expert in the field of emotions in the Indian philosophy.
+Dr. Bilimoria is a very well-known philosopher and expert in the field of emotions in Indian Philosophy.
 Emotions are always treated as judgemental values.
-Traditional western approaches consist of mind-body bifurcation, self, and ethical & moral values/norms.
-Dr. Bilimoria challenges traditional Western approaches in understanding intense emotions like grief and loss.
-His theories critiques the focus on judgment and propositions in Western emotion studies, proposing a shift to cross-cultural perspectives cantered on "reciprocity" rather than Kantian duty or virtue ethics.
-In addition, he explores alternatives to binary thinking and turns to psychoanalysis and Indian phenomenology for a more nuanced understanding of complex emotions, emphasizing a departure from conventional Western paradigms.
+Traditional Western approaches consist of mind-body bifurcation, self, and ethical & moral values/norms.
+He challenges traditional Western approaches to understanding intense emotions like grief and loss.
+His theories critique the focus on judgment and propositions in Western emotion studies, proposing a shift to cross-cultural perspectives centered on "reciprocity" rather than Kantian duty or virtue ethics.
+In addition, he explores alternatives to binary thinking and turns to Psychoanalysis and Indian Phenomenology for a more nuanced understanding of complex emotions, emphasizing a departure from conventional Western paradigms.

 Kuruom School of Advanced Sciences, Lucknow, India & Institute of Advanced Sciences (INADS), Dartmouth, MA, USA